stomp/stomp-spec/src/stomp-specification-1.1.md

 not get trimmed.
 In STOMP 1.1, clients and servers MUST never trim or pad or headers with spaces.

+To prevent malicious clients from exploiting memory allocation in a server, servers may place maximum limits on:

+* the number of frame headers allow in a single frame
+* the maximum length of header lines
+* the maximum size of a frame body

+If these limits are exceeded the server should send the client an ERROR frame and disconnect the client.

 ### Repeated Header Entries

 Since messaging systems can be organized in store and forward topologies,